-What are the Procedures To Start FM Station & How much does it cost?
+What are the Procedures To Start Best FM Radio Station ?

-To start an Internet Radio Station, there is no license required from the MIB since there is no spectrum or no Frequency is required.
-The Internet Radios use the user’s internet connection for which the user is already paying.
-So as of now the MIB has nowhere mentioned any license for Starting an Internet Radio or Online Radio Station.
+The first Internet radio in the words was founded in 1993.
+Till date, we have developed the world’s best technologies.
+All the internet FM radio powered by Riggro Digital are amongst the World1s most popular online radio.
+They are listed on global radio websites & android & iphone applications like: radio.garden, TuneIn Radio, iHeartRadio, Sirius XM, Entercom, Pandora Radio and Citadel Broadcasting.
+To start an Internet Radio Station, there is no license required from the MIB due to the fact there is no spectrum or no Frequency is required.
+The Internet Radios use the user’s web connection for which the consumer is already paying.
+So as of now the MIB has nowhere stated any license for Starting an Internet Radio or Online Radio Station.

 How much does it cost to start a radio station & whats the investment?